cap-java/sdm/README.md

 9. Go to your BTP subaccount and launch your application.

-10. The `Attachments` type will have generated an out-of-the-box Attachments table.
+10. The `Attachments` type will generate an out-of-the-box Attachments table.

 ## Use @cap-java/sdm plugin

 **To use sdm plugin in your CAP application, create an element with an `Attachments` type.** Following the [best practice of separation of concerns](https://cap.cloud.sap/docs/guides/domain-modeling#separation-of-concerns), create a separate file _srv/attachment-extension.cds_ and extend your entity with attachments.
-See the following example from a sample Bookshop app:
+Refer the following example from a sample Bookshop app:

 ```
 using {my.bookshop.Books } from '../db/books';